unional/dygma-defy-blackbook/profiles/lower-row/readme.md

 The first row (`ESC-1...5` and `6...0-BACKSPACE`) are for convenience and familiarity.
 The `super 3`, `super 4`, take screenshots when tap+hold and 2tap+hold,
-while `super 5` opens a split terminal in vscode.
+while `super 5` opens a split terminal in VS Code.

 The `TAB` in the second row is also for familiarity, but it is seldom used.
 It might be removed or reassigned in the future.